ansible-community/antsibull-nox/docs/getting-started.md

     Whether or not a collection has a `formatters` section depends on the parameters passed to `antsibull_nox.add_lint_sessions()` in the `noxfile.py` file.
     In the example in the previous section, `run_isort=False` and `run_black=False` disable both currently supported formatters.
     In this case, `antsibull-nox` does not add the `formatters` session because it would be empty.

+## Dependent collections

+By default, antsibull-nox will use `ansible-galaxy collection list` to find collections, will look in adjacent directories, and will download and install missing collections needed to run tests in the `.nox` cache directory.

+More precisely:

+1. If the current checked out collection is part of a tree structure `ansible_collections/<namespace>/<name>/`, then antsibull-nox will inspect all collections that are part of that tree and use them.

+1. If the current checked out collection is not part of such a tree structure, then antsibull-nox will look for adjacent directories of the form `<namespace>.<name>`.

+1. If the environment variable `ANTSIBULL_NOX_IGNORE_INSTALLED_COLLECTIONS` is not set to `true`, antibull-nox will call `ansible-galaxy collection list` to find all installed collections.

+1. If more collections are needed, and `ANTSIBULL_NOX_INSTALL_COLLECTIONS` is not set to `never`, antsibull-nox will download and install them into the `.nox` cache directory.

+In the included GitHub Action, `ANTSIBULL_NOX_IGNORE_INSTALLED_COLLECTIONS` is always set to `true`.
+This avoids using collections from the Ansible community package that is installed in GitHub's default images.